 Our Board has adopted an Insider Trading Policy, which applies to all of our directors, officers, and employees.
-The policy prohibits our directors, officers, employees, and any entities they control from engaging in transactions in the Company's securities, including common stock and Preferred Stock, if those persons are in possession of material non-public information.
+The policy prohibits our directors, officers, employees, and any entities they control from engaging in transactions in the Company's securities, including common stock and preferred stock, if those persons are in possession of material non-public information.
 It includes a number of exemptions, such as when the transaction is effected pursuant to a plan or arrangement that is compliant with Rule 10b5-1 under the Exchange Act.
 The policy also sets out particular blackout periods during which no trading may typically occur.
-Scheduled blackout periods occur around the dates quarterly and annual reports are being prepared, until the close of business two business days after the public announcement of our earnings for the quarter, and additional event-specific blackout periods can be imposed.
+Scheduled blackout periods occur around the dates quarterly and annual reports are being prepared, until the close of business two business days after the filing of our Quarterly Report on Form 10-Q or Annual Report on Form 10-K, and additional event-specific blackout periods can be imposed.
+We believe the Insider Trading Policy is reasonably designed to promote compliance with insider trading laws, rules and regulations, and the exchange listing standards applicable to us.